Cyprus

 - Permanent residence: Yes

-Category F is structured as a permanent immigration permit, but physical card renewal, absence rules, and source-of-funds scrutiny continue for years — citizenship is a separate, long timeline.
+Category F is built as a permanent immigration permit, but you still renew cards, follow absence rules, and may face source-of-funds checks.
+Citizenship is a separate long process.

 Practical difficulty